keithort/VerticalLatency/data/portfolio/12/index.md

   - Drupal
   - CSS built using Sass with Compass
   - Photoshop
-abstract: One of the first challenging projects I worked on at Bonnier was an events calendar for Florida Travel & Life magazine.
+description: One of the first challenging projects I worked on at Bonnier was an events calendar for Florida Travel & Life magazine.
-thumbnail: './12.png'
+featuredImage: 12.png
 employer: Bonnier
 ---